-Students in grades 5-12 will be required to wear ID badges, as per policy ECAB.
+Students will be required to wear ID badges, as per policy ECAB.

 All students are issued a school photo identification badge indicating their name, their photo, school and school year.
 All students will also be issued a school breakaway lanyard